Timespot1: A 28nm CMOS Pixel Read-Out ASIC for 4D Tracking at High Rates: State of the art of high time resolution ASICs

-The different R\&D projects focus on different specifications tied to the target experiments or role inside the specific tracking system.
-High granularity ASICs are characterizes by a pixel pitch in the scale of tens of micrometers while low-granularity ones will target resolution around one millimeter.
-The sensor type will also affect the input signal characteristics and input impedance, and define the minimum achievable pitch and radiation hardness level.
-Monolithic sensors, due to the absence of wafer coupling, exhibits a lower input impedance and can be realized in extremely small form factor.
-The drawback of the this approach is a relatively lower radiation hardness.
-Hybrid sensor enables to couple a CMOS front-end chip with a sensor matrix built with different processes and technologies.
-This will enable to connect sensors made in materials alternative to silicon such as diamond.
-The shape of the sensible area can also be different from the planar one, such as in 3D sensors~\cite{bib:3d}.
+\st{The different} Different R\&D projects focus on different specifications tied to the target experiments or role inside the specific tracking system.
+High granularity ASICs are \st{characterizes} characterized by a pixel pitch in the scale of tens of micrometers while low-granularity ones will target resolutions around one millimeter.
+The sensor type will also affect the input signal characteristics and input impedance, and defines the minimum achievable pitch and radiation hardness level.
+Monolithic \cor{sensors}{devices}, due to the absence of \st{wafer coupling} bump bonding, exhibit\st{s} a lower \st{input impedance} capacitance and can be realized in extremely small form factor.
+The drawback of \st{the} this \cor{approach}{technology} is a relatively low\st{er} radiation hardness~\cite{bib:MonolithicRadHard}, issues of having active electronics on top of on-chip sensor, \rnote{and a much lower integration capability}.
+Hybrid \st{sensor enable to couple } pixel detectors couple a CMOS front-end chip \st{with} to a sensor matrix built with different processes and technologies.
+This \st{will enable to connect} enable connecting sensors made in materials alternative to silicon such as diamond.
+The shape of the \st{sensible} sensitive area can also be different from the planar one, such as in 3D sensors~\cite{bib:3d}.
 The material can also be engineered to add an intrinsic gain layer inside the sensor like in LGAD.
-For large pitches is also possible to employ composite sensors like SiPM and MCP.
+For large pitches it is also possible to employ composite sensors like SiPM and MCP.

 [0]{ \ifmmode \times \else $\times$\fi} [1]{ \ifmmode \times 10^{#1} \else $\times 10^{#1}$\fi} [0]{n.a.\xspace}